10 Lowest IQ States in US 2025 – Full Data, Rankings, and Why These States Score Lower

 An illustrated man with an exposed brain used to introduce a discussion on how migration affects state IQ averages

-States like Massachusetts, Washington, and Colorado gained thousands of college-educated residents in 2023 alone, largely because they offer strong economies, higher salaries, major research institutions, and dense professional ecosystems.
+States like Massachusetts, Washington, and Colorado add thousands of college-educated residents every year because they have booming economies, higher salaries, and major tech or research companies.

 Massachusetts +11,000